EthanHu777/PsyAdvisor/dataset/README.md

   🎯 Counselor strategies · 💬 Client reactions
 - **New interpretation labels** for:
   🔍 Strategy selection rationale · 🧩 Reaction attribution analysis

+❗Although the `XinLing` dataset is also a public dataset, it is necessary to obtain the consent of the original authors and sign the relevant use agreement before using the data.
 ---

 ## 🚀 Key Features